 The analysis of all these systems must of course primarily be carried out in the design and procurement phase of the project to make sure RAMI requirements are taken into account when the systems and their critical spare parts are manufactured.

 So these are busy times for Didier, soon to be assisted by additional staff for RAMI.
-He also works with contractors and DAs on some of these specific issues.
+He also works with contractors and Domestic Agencies on some of these specific issues.

 It was even more so in the late 1920s, when the French National Service for Scientific Research decided to create a new observatory to complement the one in Paris, where fog, urban lights and ground vibrations were making observations more and more difficult.

-For more than a half-century, observing stars and comets, galaxies and asteroids, the Observatoire de Haute-Provence (OHP), was to contribute to the understanding of the Universe.
+For more than a half-century, by observing stars and comets, galaxies and asteroids the Observatoire de Haute-Provence (OHP) was to contribute to the understanding of the Universe.

 But in the world of astronomy things were changing fast: new challenges required more powerful instruments, which, in turn, demanded ever more transparent skies and a stable atmosphere.
-8 or 10 metre mirrors were becoming the norm, positioned at ever higher altitudes.
+Eight- or ten-metre mirrors were becoming the norm, positioned at ever higher altitudes.
 With its 1.93 metre telescope, peering at the stars from a hilltop a mere 600 metres high, the OHP, once among the leading observatories in Europe, was under threat.

-By the mid 1990's, the place was scheduled to close.
-At this point, two astronomers from Observatoire de Genève, Switzerland, using a high performance spectrometer coupled to the old "193", made an historical discovery: a planet orbiting a distant star, 48 light-years from the Earth, the first proof that the solar system was not unique in the Universe.
+By the mid 1990s, the place was scheduled to close.
+At this point, two astronomers from Observatoire de Genève, Switzerland, using a high performance spectrometer coupled to the old "193," made an historical discovery: a planet orbiting a distant star 48 light-years from Earth—the first proof that the solar system was not unique in the Universe.

 Researchers at the University of California, Los Angeles, have shown that simply peeling ordinary sticky tape in a vacuum can generate enough X-rays to take an image.
 The researchers suggest that the high charge density generated by peeling the tape could be great enough to trigger nuclear fusion.